-Your first mortgage payment is due on the first day of the month that is at least 30 days after your closing date.
-For example, if you close on any day in April, your first mortgage payment will be due on June 1.
-Subsequent payments will always be due on the first of each month.
-Your mortgage payments are paid in arrears, meaning that you’re paying for the previous month and not the current month.
+Your first mortgage payment is due on the first day of the month which falls at least 30 days after your closing date.
+So if you close on April 2nd, your first payment will be due on June 1st.
+(Subsequent payments will always be due on the first of each month.)

 Your mortgage payments are paid in arrears, which means you're paying for the previous month and not the current one.